bosagora/docs-biznet/source/en/biznet/wallet/tutorials/metamask.md

 3.Click on "Create" and then write down your backup phrase.

+* Please use paper and pen to fill it out and store it in a separate space.
 ![img](assets/metamask05.png)

 4.Select each phrase in order to make sure it is correct then click "Confirm".